EndrisKraig/another-pet-store-front/README.md

 1. Check out this project to your working machine
 2. Navigate to source dir
+3. npm install node-sass --save
-3. npm i
+4. npm i
-4. npm start
+5. npm start

 Thats it.
 If the server is up and already got some data then most likely you can see the project in browser (default address http://localhost:3000).
 Otherwise outcome is unpredictable.
 Reliability is still in backlog.